jsonq-org/jsonq-web/_root/index.md

 The more places a technology exists, the more useful it is.
 We aim to promote JSONQ across the software development world to have it supported in major browsers, databases, and webservices.

-# Capabilities

-We envision a world without language barriers when dealing with data sources.
-Why should developers have to treat MySQL any differently than PostgreSQL?
-Or MongoDB?

-What about Facebook?
-Twitter?
-Wikipedia?
-Fundamentally, these services provide data.
-Why, then, must we treat them differently than traditional databases?

-JSONQ aims to unify the way you talk about **any** data source, allowing you to easily incorporate Facebook data into your business app, join across MySQL and Wikipedia, or join device SMS messages with your in-app messaging.

 # Language Bindings